solidjs/solid-router/README.md

 ### Hash Mode Router

 By default, Solid Router uses `location.pathname` as route path.
-You can simply switch to hash mode through the `source` property on `<Router>` component.
+You can simply switch to hash mode through using `<HashRouter>`.

 ```jsx
 import { HashRouter } from "@solidjs/router";